Aged Care Sector Committee members – biographies

 Mr Tunes was awarded the Public Service Medal in the 2009 Australia Day Honours List and in January 2015 became an officer in the general division of the Order of Australia for distinguished service to public administration through leadership of finance, budget and social policy initiatives, as an adviser to government, and through disaster recovery co-ordination and liaison.

-Mr Gary Barnier was appointed Managing Director of Opal Aged Care (formerly Domain Principal Group) in 2011 and prior to this was Chief Financial Officer for the group.
+Mr Gary Barnier was the Managing Director of Opal Aged Care (formerly Domain Principal Group)

 Before joining Domain Principal Group in January 2010, Mr Barnier held the role of Chief Executive Officer of the I-MED Network, an $800 million healthcare company employing 4,500 clinicians and other staff across 250 sites in Australia and the UK.